 If you’re a first home buyer, you might be able to get a healthy grant from the government.
 The Federal Government launched the First Home Owner Grant scheme back in 2000, to help offset the introduction of the GST.
 While it’s a national scheme, the states and territories fund it and administer it themselves in their own area.
 That means the amount available, and the eligibility criteria, vary from state to state.

 If you think you do qualify, it’s really important to check the specific eligibility criteria for your region and what you might be entitled to.
 Many banks can help you apply for the grant when you are applying for your home loan.
 Definitely something to look into.
 For more information read our article explaining the First Home Owner Grant.

-Yes, I know, it’s nothing new under the sun and it’s not going to get you that deposit today.
+Yes, I know, it’s nothing new and it’s not going to get you that deposit today.
 But, the bottom line is that the bigger the deposit you can gather, the more you will save on the loan.
 A bigger deposit cuts down on the amount of interest you will pay, the size of your repayments, and the length of time to pay off the loan.
 Saving a deposit also proves to your bank that you are a reliable borrower.

 Don’t forget to take a close look at where you are spending your money.
 Are there areas you could reduce your expenditure and continue to live well?
 For example, could you cook more at home and limit lunch dates?
 It might mean sacrificing a luxury or two along the way but it can be worth it in the end!